cgrymala/post-content-shortcodes/readme.txt

 * If the `[post-list]` shortcode retrieves an empty list of posts/pages, it will normally return an empty string (so as not to disrupt the flow of the page).
 However, you can have the shortcode output a custom error message by hooking into the `post-content-shortcodes-no-posts-error` filter.
 * If you would like to use a different set of default values for the shortcode arguments, you can hook into the `post-content-shortcodes-defaults` filter.
 The array of default arguments is passed to that filter before it gets used.
 * If you would like to alter the output of the `[post-content]` shortcode (for instance, to wrap it in an HTML container, or to add content before or after), you can hook into the `post-content-shortcodes-content` filter.
 The constructed HTML output is passed as the first parameter, and the WordPress post object is passed as a second parameter.
+* If you would like to change the "Read More" link used in the `[post-content]` shortcode (if you are limiting the length of the content/excerpt), you can use the `post-content-shortcodes-read-more` filter to do so.
+* If you would like to modify the class used on the featured image (if appropriate), you can use the `post-content-shortcodes-image-class` to do that.
+* By default, the plugin uses 'thumbnail' as the size of the featured image.
+If you would like to use a different registered size, you can change that with the `post-content-shortcodes-default-image-size` filter.

 = Why isn't the current post included in the list of posts? =